jhavsmith/startmrca/README.md

 for details of the model and methods.

 ## Setup
-In R, install the [latest version of the startmrca package](https://github.com/jhavsmith/startmrca/releases) using these commands:
+In R, install the latest version of the package using these commands:

    ```R
    library(devtools)